-Common Provisions of Delegations to each Head of Service
+Common Provisions of Delegations to each Director General

-General

-1. To take all necessary action for the economic, efficient and effective day to day management, administration and supervision of their service.
+- 1. Any relevant delegations listed above under paragraphs 'General Provisions' and 'Any Senior Officer'. - 2.
+To take all necessary action for the economic, efficient and effective day to day management, administration and supervision of their service.